Human Papillomavirus (HPV)

 HPV, or human papillomavirus, is a common virus that can lead to 6 types of sexually transmitted cancers later in life.
 You can protect yourself from ever getting these cancers by getting the HPV vaccine before age 26.

-HPV infections are common.
+HPV infections are common

+HPV infections are so common that nearly all people will exposed to one type of HPV at some point in their lives.
 HPV is spread through intimate skin-to-skin contact.
 You can get HPV by having vaginal, anal, or oral sex with someone who has the virus.

 Some HPV infections can lead to cancer